A Promising Future: Omission Failures in Choreographic Programming: Related Work

-In \cite{CGY16}, choreographies for protocol specifications are augmented with controlled exceptions.
-These are different from communication failures, because they are controlled by the programmer and their propagation is ensured through communications that are assumed never to fail (thus, they are also different from our compensations for communication failures, where we react to unexpected failures and do not make this assumption).
+In \cite{CGY16}, multiparty session types are augmented with controlled exceptions.
+These are different from communication failures, because they are controlled by the programmer and their propagation is ensured through communications that are assumed reliable.
 This approach has been refined in \cite{CVBZE16}, by allowing for more fine-grained propagation of errors (but errors are still user-defined, so similar comments apply).
+A similar approach to session types with exception handling appears in \cite{FLMD19}, though using binary session types on a functional calculus with dynamic topology.

+A different approach to multiparty session types with failures is seen in \cite{LNY22}.
+Like our work, they allow communication to fail nondeterministically, but when this happens they kill the session where the failure occurred.
+Like \cite{CGY16}, they method of killing the sessions assumes a reliable way to communicate failure between processes.

-In \cite{LNN16}, the authors present a choreography model that considers potential failures of nodes (processes in our terminology).
-This approach is far from ours and that in \cite{APN17}, since the idea is that a system has redundant copies of a node type, and a choreography can specify how many nodes of a type are needed to continue operating.
+In \cite{LNN16}, the authors present a choreographic programming model that considers potential failures of nodes (processes in our terminology).
+This approach is far from ours and that in \cite{APN17}, since the idea is that a system has redundant copies of a node type, and that a choreography can specify how many nodes of a type are needed to continue operating.
 No recovery can be programmed, and there is no presentation of how the approach can be adopted in realistic process models (compilation).
 Communications among functioning nodes are assumed infallible.

-Our work is also related to the research line on Choreographic Programming \cite{M13:phd,CM13,DGGLM17}, a paradigm where choreographies are used to define implementations of communicating systems.
-This is the first work that studies how communication failures can be dealt with in this paradigm.
-Our primitives for name mobility and parametric procedures are inspired from \cite{CM17:forte}, but our methods are different, since we brought them into an asynchronous setting with potentially-failing communications.
-Also, the fact that interactions are implemented through separate send and receive actions in \RC is new to choreographic programming.
-Previous work \cite{CM17:ice} explored this distinction to achieve asynchronous communications in choreographies, but these cannot fail and the distinction is used only in the runtime semantics (the separate terms cannot be used programmatically).